 I am an art director, designer, illustrator and author living and working in Portland, Oregon.
 After attending the Atlanta College of Art, I worked as Art Director for a few record labels designing packaging, posters, advertising and merchandise for a variety of bands.
 From there I became the first in-house Art Director for the House of Blues Corporation where I was tasked with a total rebrand of the company.
-I left after a few years to create my own boutique agency, Option-G Visual Communication, and landed clients such as Google, Toyota, Heineken, Vans, Nickelodeon, Target, Urban Outfitters, American Express, MSN Music & Disney to name a few.
+I left after a few years to create my own boutique agency, Option-G Visual Communication, and landed clients such as Google, Nike, Toyota, Heineken, Vans, Nickelodeon, Target, Urban Outfitters, American Express, MSN Music & Disney to name a few.
 I have worked directly with agencies such as Wieden & Kennedy, TBWA/Chiat/Day, DDB, BBDO, Saatchi & Saatchi, Ziba, Grady Britton & Carbon Smolan.

 For several years I created custom posters for bands where I began to develop my own illustrative style.
 I was tapped to create posters for bands such as Beck, Modest Mouse, The Shins, Iggy Pop, David Byrne, Interpol, Fleet Foxes, Ryan Adams & TV On The Radio to name a few.
 I branched out from there by creating my own t-shirt company, Option-G Apparel, which I ran for several years.
 It was sold worldwide to small boutiques as well as larger retail chains.